 So, you think you know New Mexico by now?
 Wrong.
 This state continues to amaze because it has grabbed a superlative that should have gone to California: World’s Biggest Pistachio Nut!
 In your face, Ca-lee-for-ni-a!

-We may be digging deep to the very bottom of the barrel for the 20th thing on our list, but we had fun seeking it out!
+We are ceryainly digging deep to the very bottom of the barrel for the 20th thing on our list, but we had fun seeking it out!
 Likewise, you should have just as much fun in New Mexico, for this really is a great place to visit!

-Should a giant pistachio somehow manage to find itself on your short list of must-see things, get yourself to Highway 54 in Alamogordo, pronto.
-The Worlds Biggest Pistachio Nut is, thankfully and sensibly, free to all who think they need to see it.
+In conclusion, should a giant pistachio somehow manage to find itself on your short list of must-see things, get yourself to Highway 54 in Alamogordo, pronto.
+Most importantly, this odd site is free to all who think they need to see it.